brunopostle/ifcmerge/docs/whitepaper.rst

 Any *Native IFC* tool will preserve the data in these extensions automatically, though without coordination it may become out of sync when objects are edited.

 BIM projects are limited by the difficulty of handling large unwieldy files.
-Federation (splitting projects up into multiple files) will always be necessary to deal with these limitations, but also survey scans and other received information is used entirely for reference, so there is no advantage to including such data in a design model, and considerable disadvantage.
+Federation (splitting projects up into multiple files) will always be necessary to deal with these limitations.
+Survey scans and other received information is used entirely for reference, so there is no advantage to including such data in a design model, and considerable disadvantage.
 Federation can be supported either as multiple files in a single repository, or using third-party repositories included as 'submodules', this way ownership may be distributed in a variety of ways as necessary to suit specific project needs.
 *Native IFC* tools such as BlenderBIM allow 'filtered' opening of IFC files, so a user may choose to only load a subset of the model geometry in the GUI for editing, extending this subset as necessary when access is required for viewing and editing.
 We envisage that this 'filtering', and further enhancements of it in combination with a federated approach will be required to work with very large BIM projects.